TommasoSorgente/PanelLib/README.md

 When launched with the script `run_photovoltaic_building.sh` the program exports .obj meshes of each roof, buffered roof, and PV system, a list of the PV modules installable on each roof with energy details, and shows a preview of the results.

-With the script `run_photovoltaic_city.sh`, due to the large number of buildings, the program does not export meshes, and a `output_photovoltaic_city.csv` file is generated with the number of roofs, PV modules and energy of each building.
+With the script `run_photovoltaic_city.sh`, due to the large number of buildings, the program does not export meshes, and an `output_photovoltaic_city.csv` file is generated with the number of roofs, PV modules and energy of each building.

 ### Visualization